josuebrunel/myscripts/readme.md

 ## Documentation

 #### The Custom Shell Logger
-This is the module used in other script to simulate a logger If the variable ***LOG_OUTPUT*** is not defined, logs are redirected to *STDOUT*.
+This is the module used in other script to simulate a logger.
+If the variable ***LOG_OUTPUT*** is not defined, logs are redirected to *STDOUT*.